Hpn4/RosettaBot/README.md

 Where:
 - **rosetta_meta** is the file containing the curl command
-- hours a float value for the number of hours you want (cannot be negative).
+- hours: a float value for the number of hours you want (cannot be negative).

-## Grant a whole exercices
+## Grant a whole exercice

 **Warning: In order to validate an exercice, you need to have been registered on this exercice.
 First you need to start the exercice, then ignore all the sub questions and launch the command below.